TobySlump/Ant-Colony-Pheromone-Simulation/README.md

 ## Installation

-The packages xmltodict and numpy are used in this program, if not already installed, run the commands: pip install xmltodict pip install numpy to install the correct packages.
+The packages xmltodict and numpy are used in this program, if not already installed, run the commands: <br>
+pip install xmltodict <br>
+pip install numpy <br>
+to install the correct packages.

 ## Configuration